 Tardies: When a student fails to report to his/her assigned class at the proper time, he/she is considered tardy.
 Period one tardies will be received by the Attendance Office.
-Tardies for all periods will be calculated cumulatively with ALL classes combined and are cumulative for the quarter.
+Tardies for all periods will be calculated cumulatively with ALL classes combined for the week.
 Tardy sweeps (building-wide tardy accountability event) may occur periodically and consequences may be enforced.